justatmeasthis/FORGE/README.md

 Press write IC

 You did it! you wrote GBB flags while still being enrolled!
-You may now remove the chip clip and plug in your charger
+You may now remove the chip clip and THEN plug in your charger

 > [!IMPORTANT]
 > If your device isnt Booting despite a charger bein plugged in after a minute, your bios might be corrupted, goto CorruptBiosCR50.md for more info.

+!
 Using the external disk option (CTRL+U) goto sh1mmer and in the bash shell do ``vpd -l`` and take a screenshot of the output, this is for once you decide to re enroll.

 Make sure to type EVERYTHING exactly as they are shown.